preciofishbone/OmniaDocsG2/blocks/search/index.rst

 .. image:: search-block-settings-categories-quick-select.png

-When you have selected a number of categories, you can edit the order, and set a row limit for each category, for example:
+When you have selected a number of categories, you can edit the order, and set a row limit for each category:

 .. image:: search-block-settings-categories-quick-select-example.png

-You can set image or icon size to small, medium or large.
+You can set image/icon size to small, medium or large.

 .. image:: search-block-settings-categories-quick-select-icon-size.png